 Within these pages all manner of crimes are covered.
 From murders to muggings, parental problems to pilfering, arson, assault, smugglers, counterfeiters and even road rage (albeit canal-style).
-But it is not all morbid and misery, humour also plays a significant part in these tales.
+But it is not all morbidity and misery, humour also plays a significant part in these tales.
 Why would a hungry man steal the inedible?
 Follow the policeman on foot chasing down a thief on board the narrowboat.
-Discover what really does lie beneath the waters of the canal.
-Learn canal etiquette, the hardships, the kindness and the cruelty.
+Discover what really lies beneath the waters of the canal.
+Learn about canal etiquette, the hardships, the kindness and the cruelty.

 From an author whose fascination with etymology has produced many books on origins of place names, leading to an interest in the historical modes of travel across our islands, this book is the latest to follow old routes and those found along them.

 Since the network of canals around England were first dug in the early years of the Industrial Revolution to the modern use of them for pleasure, crime has taken place.
 Murder, mugging, coal theft.Rosemarie Cawkwell, Blogger

 As featured byRipperologist, October 2019

 You would think, after a while, reading through material of this nature would have a depressive effect on not only the writer but ultimately the reader.
 However, surprisingly there are plenty of humorous stories.
 For instance, in 1867, a man was charged with stealing a large quantity of mangold wurzel – an inedible root vegetable.
 Why?Towpath Talk, October 2019 – reviewed by Noah Price

 Find out the facts behind this and other crimes in this fascinating examination of the seedier side of the canal.

 Truly a unique addition to the canal bookshelf.Canal Boat, August 2019